Efficient Generator of Mathematical Expressions for Symbolic Regression: Evaluation

-Table~\ref{tab:feynman} presents the results of symbolic regression on a subset of equations from the Feynman benchmark with up to two variables. \HVAESR successfully reconstructs $14$ out of $16$ equations.
-Most of these equations are simple; thus, \HVAESR explores small search spaces with less than 200 evaluated expressions.
-An equation that could not be reconstructed is FM-6, because the function $\arcsin$ is not included in our token library.
-Equation FM-10 is reconstructed in five out of ten runs. \HVAESR fails to reconstruct the most complex equation FM-2.
+In this section, we evaluate the ability of \HVAESR to reconstruct real equations from the domain of physics included in the Feynman database.
+Table~\ref{tab:feynman} presents the results of symbolic regression on a subset of 16 equations from the database with up to two non-target variables. \HVAESR successfully reconstructs $13$ equations in all the runs.
+Most of these equations are simple; thus, \HVAESR explores small search spaces comprising less than two hundred evaluated expressions.
+A more complex equation FM-10 is reconstructed in five out of ten runs exploring more than 20 thousand expressions on average.
+The equation FM-6 could not be reconstructed in any of the runs since it includes the function $\arcsin$ that has not been included in our token library.
+Finally, \HVAESR fails to reconstruct the most complex equation FM-2.